Jandini/Janda.CTF/README.md

 6. Run the challenge with `C001` profile
 ###### launchSettings.json

-*C001 profile was added by CTF workbench*
+*C001 profile was added by CTF runner*

 ```JSON
 {